kkarpieszuk/wc-price-history/README.md

 ## How does it work?

 This plugin logs prior prices in custom field _wc_price_history.

-Every time you update your product description, regular price, or sale price, the prior price will be stored in the log.
+Every time you update your product the prior price will be stored in the log (if it differs from the last stored price).

 On the front-end on a single product page and product listings page, just under the product price, your visitors will see a 30-day low price: